Internet Football Association: The IFA League

 The IFA league has an unusual structure, where instead of a set fixture list with teams playing each other a set number of times, it is up to the teams themselves to organise fixtures.
 This means that some teams play more games than others, but each team is limited to playing a maximum of twenty games.
 Even when they lose, teams are rewarded for making the effort to turn up and play fixtures, with one league point being awarded for a defeat, two points for a draw and three for a win.

 The ideal of the IFA is that two supporters teams will get together and play each other on a Saturday morning, before attending the match between the two teams they support in the afternoon.
 IFA fixtures are often arranged so as to coincide with meetings of the teams they support, however it does not always work out this way.

 The main IFA league consists of around eighty teams, and is not split into separate divisions.
 However, there is a Scottish league.
 Scottish teams tend to compete in both leagues, with their fixtures counting towards both competitions.
 Scottish teams regularly do well in matches against their English counterparts, with Celtic having won WorldNET twice, and Hibs having won the IFA Cup three times, and in 2011 Motherwell became the first Scottish team ever to win the IFA league.

-Every year, each team is invited to vote for the Team of the Year award.
-This is for the team that has played the game in the best spirit, closest to the ethos of the IFA.
+Every year, each team is invited to vote for the Team of the Year award, granted to the team that has played the game in the best spirit, closest to the ethos of the IFA.

 Below is a table of past winners of the IFA league, along with the Scottish League Champions and the Team of the Year.